When measuring a site’s traffic in WordPress, users often ask, does WordPress count your own views? We have two options to consider.

 A WordPress-based site doesn’t count your views if a self-hosted WordPress site is not configured with a tracking measure for internal – admin views.
 In the case of Monster Insights, your site doesn’t count your views, as configured by the plugin.

 Having that clarified, Monster Insights also helps you filter traffic hits in Google Analytics.
-Above all, Google Analytics also provides an option to filter internal traffic on WordPress sites.
-In this case, you will need to filter out traffic from specific IPs, regions, or expressions.
+Above all, Google Analytics allows internal traffic to be filtered on WordPress sites.
+In this case, you must filter traffic from specific IPs, regions, or expressions.

 Page views: WordPress.com vs WordPress.org

-WordPress.com and WordPress.org are two different aspects of WordPress sites – yet providing the same purpose for users.
+WordPress.com and WordPress.org are two different aspects of WordPress sites, yet they both provide the same purpose for users.

 WordPress.com is a company that helps users create free sites powered by the WordPress interface.
-Using its free options, you can create and manage a free site, such as one hosted on the Blogger platform.
+Its free options allow you to create and manage a free site, such as one hosted on the Blogger platform.

 The company also provides premium options for those who prefer personal domain names, web hosting, and advanced analytics.